Fit Like You Sample: Sample-Efficient Generalized Score Matching from Fast Mixing Diffusions

+SDEs with different choices of the drift and covariance term are common when designing faster mixing Markov chains.
+A lot of such schemas ``precondition'' by a judiciously chosen $D(x)$ in the formalism of equation \eqref{eq:statito}.
+A particularly common choice is a Newton-like method, which amounts to preconditioning by the Fisher matrix \citep{girolami2011riemann, li2016preconditioned, simsekli2016stochastic}, or some cheaper approximation thereof.
+More generally, non-reversible SDEs by judicious choice of $D, Q$ have been shown to be quite helpful practically \citep{ma2015complete}.

-\paragraph{Speeding up mixing via tempering techniques} There are many related techniques for constructing Markov Chains by introducing an annealing parameter (typically called a ``temperature'').
+``Lifting'' the Markov chain by introducing new variables is also a very rich and useful paradigms.
+There are many related techniques for constructing Markov Chains by introducing an annealing parameter (typically called a ``temperature'').
 Our chain is augmented by a temperature random variable, akin to the simulated tempering chain proposed by \cite{marinari1992simulated}.
 In parallel tempering \citep{swendsen1986replica,hukushima1996exchange}, one maintains multiple particles (replicas), each evolving according to the Markov Chain at some particular temperature, along with allowing swapping moves.
 Sequential Monte Carlo \citep{yang2013sequential} is a related technique available when gradients of the log-likelihood can be evaluated.

 Analyses of such techniques are few and far between.
 Most related to our work, \cite{ge2018simulated} analyze a variant of simulated tempering when the data distribution looks like a mixture of (unknown) Gaussians with identical covariance, and can be accessed via gradients to the log-pdf.
 We compare in more detail to this work in Section~\ref{s:overviewctld}.
 In the discrete case (i.e. for Ising models), \cite{woodard2009conditions, woodard2009sufficient} provide some cases in which simulated and parallel tempering provide some benefits to mixing time.